 It’s DONUT TIME!
-Specifically, blueberry donuts with orange cardamom glaze.
+Specifically, baked blueberry donuts with orange cardamom glaze.

 A healthier way to make donuts

 First of all, I use oat flour and ground flax as the base, which are seriously some of the most nutritious baking ingredients out there.
 Oats have a ton of fiber and flax is packed with omega 3’s and fiber (hell0, heart healthy!).

 I use both of these ingredients in almost all of my baking.
 And if you can’t find oat flour, just toss some oats in a food processor and give ’em a zip until they have the consistency of flour.
 BOOM!

 Second of all, I use much less oil/butter and sugar than most baked good recipes call for, because honestly, some desserts are just too sweet.
 Yes, I said too sweet.

 I really just want the blueberries, orange and spices to shine, so why add a bunch of sugar to overpower it?
 Killing two birds with one stone here.

 And of course, the blueberries are uber good-for-us, and there are loads of them in this recipe.
 Maybe too many?
 Nah.

 Now that I’ve explained the nutritional benefits of these donuts, let’s just go ahead and forget about that and just bake and eat them.

 Because they’re seriously moist, tender and the glaze is DYNAMITE (those cardamom floral notes, though).